 Robert Lucas wrote that “in cases of uncertainty, economic reasoning will be of no value.”
 We respectfully believe that the opposite is true: it is only in conditions of uncertainty that macroeconomists have anything to add beyond what their postulated agents can work out for themselves.
 We approach the economy as an open rather than closed system.
 The actions and strategies of agents depend on their expectations of others, and adapt as they learn from experience.
 The result is an economy which adapts creating new circumstances to respond to, including new markets and technologies and institutions.

 Our core idea is to put direct interaction as the response to fundamental uncertainty at the centre of analysis.
 It enables us to interpret the economy as a means of generating and using knowledge.
 It explores the self-organising (not necessarily self-stabilising) order that grows from the direct interactions between millions of people as they seek to discover better frameworks to make sense of their changing world.
 It allows us to return to the time-honoured big macroeconomic questions of wealth creation, distribution, coordination, power and institutions.

-Our model is structured to address the most pressing ‘real world’ questions; we have designed Rebuilding Macroeconomics to be substance rather than procedure orientated.
+Our model is structured to address the most pressing ‘real world’ questions.
 We will ask fundamental questions about macroeconomics and encourage rigorous and inter-disciplinary research.
 We look to fund exciting, disruptive and genuinely new research which takes risks and brings together inter-disciplinary ideas and new methods.

-Our blue-print for Rebuilding Macroeconomics can be summarised in four stages:
+Our blue-print for Rebuilding Macroeconomics can be summarised in five stages: